google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Moxibustion therapies

-According to Compendium of Materia Medica (Ben Cao Gang Mu), moxibustion with mugwort cones
+According to the Compendium of Materia Medica (Ben Cao Gang Mu), moxibustion with mugwort cones

 cures a variety of diseases.
 Moxibustion practice is quite similar to acupuncture and the difference